Gauge-independent approach to inflation in quadratic gravity

 \section{Evolution of gauge-invariant variables}

 From the three systems of perturbed equations of motion obtained in the previous section, namely Eqs.~\eqref{eqn:GIconstraint-Hamiltonian}--\eqref{eqn:GIconstraint-traceless}, Eqs.~\eqref{eqn:GIconstraint-Hamiltonian-ARsigma}--\eqref{eqn:GIconstraint-traceless-ARsigma}, and Eqs.~\eqref{eqn:GIconstraint-Hamiltonian-ARpsi}--\eqref{eqn:GIconstraint-traceless-ARpsi}, one can derive a closed evolution equation for each of the gauge-invariant variables.
 In this section, we present the resultant expressions for such evolution equations.
 We then analyse the dynamical behaviour of the gauge-invariant variables by solving the evolution equations in the dS limit and taking the superhorizon limit.
-The detailed derivation steps are relegated to Appendix~\ref{apdx:evolution-eqs}.
+Meanwhile, the subhorizon analysis has been carried out in Ref.~\cite{DeFelice:2023psw}, with which we find agreement.
+The detailed derivation steps for the evolution equations of all the gauge-invariant variables, both in the superhorizon and subhorizon limits, can be found in Appendix~\ref{apdx:evolution-eqs}.